Indian cricket’s greatest captains: MS Dhoni – the legend who led his team to three ICC trophies

 - ICC Champions Trophy, 2013: In the list of India’s most famous triumphs, the 2013 Champions Trophy often comes as an afterthought after the two World Cup wins for many.
 But this tournament was unique because Dhoni found a way to win with spin bowling and a new-look top order.
 The win also came on the back of an IPL scandal that would have surely affected the team morale, if not for Dhoni’s calming presence as captain.

 - Commonwealth Bank Series, 2008: “The process was criticised, when the one-day team was selected, and the timing of the selection,” Dhoni said about this win.
 One wonders, if the CB Series did not go according to Dhoni’s plans, would he have been as successful as India’s captain?
 Would he have been backed?
-The World T20 was a fun victory, did this tri-series win truly paved the way for the Dhoni era.
+The World T20 was a fun victory, but this tri-series win truly paved the way for the Dhoni era.

 - Test win at Lord’s against England, 2014: What came afterwards was forgettable, but Dhoni did manage to lead his team to a Test victory at Lord’s.
 Those do not happen often.

-- India becoming world no 1 in Tests, 2009: Having officially taken over the reigns of the Test team in 2008, Dhoni became the first Indian captain to lead the team to the world no. 1 ranking in 2009.
+- India becoming world no 1 in Tests, 2009: Having officially taken over the reigns of the Test team in 2008, Dhoni became the first Indian captain to lead the team to the world No 1 ranking in 2009.
 The team stayed at that pinnacle for over 600 days during the 2009-2011 period.

 Low points in captaincy

-The tears that were forming in his eyes after the semi-final exit in the 2015 World Cup is as much as part of the Dhoni legacy for his legion of fans as that six he hit at Wankhede in 2011.
+The tears that were forming in his eyes after the semi-final exit in the 2015 World Cup is as much a part of the Dhoni legacy for his legion of fans as that six he hit at Wankhede in 2011.
 While it was a campaign where India punched above their weight, given their poor form in the build-up, the defeat played out in an unfortunate manner on a section of Indian media.
 But purely from a cricketing point of view, it meant Dhoni’s hopes of leading India to another World Cup did not come to fruition.

 Unarguably, Dhoni’s lowest points as captain came in the longest format, especially away from home and 2014 must rankle him the most.
 Dhoni, in fact, led India to wins in a Test away from Asia only four times in 30 matches.
 The argument is that he was too defensive as a captain to win Tests away from home, while the lack of a consistently potent bowling attack did not help either.